College & Career Resources

 We are living in an exciting new era of space exploration when ideas once considered the realm of science fiction are becoming reality.
 With the quickening pace of technology, the next generation of scientists, engineers, and explorers will unlock mysteries of our solar system, travel to the Moon and Mars, discover Earth-like exoplanets, and peer deeper into the universe than ever before.
 Forging a path in this rapidly evolving world doesn’t have to be rocket science.
-Scroll on to explore some of the many opportunities that can help you launch a career in space.
+Scroll on to explore some of the many opportunities that can help you launch a space exploration career.

 UH Mānoa Aerospace Engineering Program

-Courses in applied aeronautics, astronautics and astrodynamics offered through the UH Mānoa College of Engineering.
-Students have opportunities to build and launch rockets and microsatellites.
+UH Mānoa offers an Aerospace Engineering program through its College of Engineering.
+Program courses include applied aeronautics, astronautics, and astrodynamics.
+Participating students have opportunities to build and launch rockets and microsatellites.

 Akamai Workforce Initiative